19 Mar 2019

 - Decide who will have functional responsibility for AI ethics, and systemize this oversight.

 Clear vision required

 Insightful leaders understand how the rapid change of AI will be affecting their business.
-Beyond the obvious implications on operations and business, the first question should be about how AI will learn the ethics and culture of an organisation.
+Beyond the obvious implications for operations and business, the first question should be about how AI will learn the ethics and culture of an organization.